DanielCreggOrganization/w6-lab-arrays-OisinDeegan/README.md

 - Enhanced for loops for efficient iteration.
 - Common array operations like copying, sorting, and searching.
 - Utilizing the `Arrays` utility class for array manipulation.
-- Exception handling related to arrays.
 - Cloning arrays to create independent copies.
-- Understanding and working with 2D and multidimensional arrays.
+- Understanding and working with 2D arrays.
-- Jagged arrays (irregular arrays).
 - Passing arrays to methods.
-- Variable-length argument lists (varargs).

 Arrays are a foundational aspect of Java programming, enabling efficient data storage and manipulation.
 Mastery of arrays will significantly aid in understanding more complex data structures and algorithms.
 By exploring these additional topics, you've equipped yourself with a robust understanding of arrays in Java.